The County of Morris will make any effort possible to respond in a timely manner during this crisis.

 The Open Public Records Act (OPRA) was enacted in order to:

 Anyone can make an OPRA Request.
-For more information, read A Citizen’s Guide to the Open Public Records Act from the State of New Jersey.
+Please read A Citizen’s Guide to the Open Public Records Act before submitting your request.

-To make a request from the Morris County Government, fill out and print an OPRA Request Form.
+To make a request from the Morris County Government, submit your request via our online portal.